sloshy/fs2-es/microsite/docs/docs/typeclasses/driven.md

 }
 ```

-`DrivenNonEmpty` is for cases where you can never have an uninitialized or deleted state.
+`DrivenNonEmpty` is for cases where you can never have an uninitialized or removed state.
 For example, say we are folding on a `List[Int]` to find the sum of all the ints in the list.
 You could implement that as `DrivenNonEmpty` like so: